-• The correct current Intramural Professional Designation (Investigator) if from the NIH tenure track or current position title and competitive funding awards/grants if outside candidate
+- The correct current Intramural Professional Designation (Investigator) if from the NIH tenure track or current position title and competitive funding awards/grants if outside candidate - Evidence of independence clear evidence of independent contributions to research, including team research, as reflected by first-author and senior-author original papers, national and international invitations to speak, letters of reference, etc.

-- Evidence of independence clear evidence of independent contributions to research, including team research, as reflected by first-author and senior-author original papers, national and international invitations to speak, letters of reference, etc. - Evidence of productivity - Evidence of recognition in the field(s) national and international invitations to speak, other presentations - Evidence of good NIH "citizenship" e.g., IC or NIH-wide activity or committee participation (e.g., Special Interest Group, IRB, ACUC, Woman Scientist Advisor, etc.) - 3.
+- Evidence of productivity - Evidence of recognition in the field(s) national and international invitations to speak, other presentations - Evidence of good NIH "citizenship" e.g., IC or NIH-wide activity or committee participation (e.g., Special Interest Group, IRB, ACUC, Woman Scientist Advisor, etc.) - 3.
+Statement about PI involvement in Diversity, Equity, Inclusion, and Accessibility (click for specific instructions) - 4.
 List of mentees, including: - Names of all trainees mentored (students, summer trainees, pre-doc graduate students, post-baccalaureate trainees, postdoctoral trainees, others).
-Do not identify the gender and race of each mentee. - Dates (month/year to month/year) each was mentored - Position and place where each went when they left the lab - Position and place where each is now (or last known) - 4.
-List of 5 most important publications - 5.
-Copies of 2 most significant papers - 6.
-Description of future plans by the scientist (no more than 5 pages) - 7.
-Board of Scientific Counselors' Reports/Site Visit Reports All of those carried out while on tenuretrack (in the chronologic order they occurred, from oldest first to most recent last, each with their corresponding roster placed after the report), but at a minimum: - Mid-point review (or first review as a tenure-track investigator) - Latest review (within past 2 years)
+Do not identify the gender and race of each mentee.
+Demographics should be shown only as a group. - Dates (month/year to month/year) each was mentored - Position and place where each went when they left the lab - Position and place where each is now (or last known) - Total demographics of trainees (gender and race/national origin; e.g., # females, # males; for US citizens and permanent residents only: # African American, # Asian/Pacific Islander, # American Indian/Native American, # Hispanic, # White/Other; # foreign nationals (on visas)) - 5.
+List of 5 most important publications - 6.
+Copies of 2 most significant papers - 7.
+Description of future plans by the scientist (no more than 5 pages) - 8.
+Board of Scientific Counselors' Reports/Site Visit Reports All of those carried out while on tenure-track (in the chronologic order they occurred, from oldest first to most recent last, each with their corresponding roster placed after the report), but at a minimum: - Mid-point review (or first review as a tenure-track investigator) - Latest review (within past 2 years)